The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 What is the Legend?

-The first thing most users of the Master Plan encounter will be the colour-coded Legend, which tells you the designated use of each site.
-This can be found when you click on ‘Find Master Plan Zoning’ on the first page.
+The first thing most users of the Master Plan encounter will be the colour-coded legend, which tells you the designated use of each site.
+Locate it by clicking ‘Find Master Plan Zoning’ on the first page.

 After clicking on it, this is what you’ll see: